Is Cozumel Safe For Tourists

 A basic scorecard of Cozumel safety

-When you combine that with an economy that is 100% dependent on tourism, it makes our safety as American tourists even more important to police and local authorities.
+When you combine the geographical isolation with an economy that is 100% dependent on tourism, it makes our safety as American tourists even more evident.
 We are their biggest resource spending millions on tours and excursions year after year.

 However you get here, arriving by plane or cruise ship you can arrive with a peace of mind knowing that it’s safe.
 But what about your pocket book?
-Well, prices add up quickly here but i’ve created a special discount for blog readers like you.
+Well, I cover the most common crimes below with fresh stats.

 They are heavily trafficked and secured.
-The government and local policy provide a heavy police presence in cruise zones, making it one of the safest ports in the Caribbean for families and solo travelers.
+The government have a heavy police presence in cruise zones, makE it one of the safest ports in the Caribbean for families and solo travelers.

 Me at punta Langosta my last trip